Network Rail is changing.

 - A number of previously centralised services and functions will also be devolved to region or route level enabling us to be more responsive to customers and passengers and better deliver to future plans.

 Changes are planned in a series of phases.

-The first phase, the formation of the new regions, is planned to take place in June 2019 following a period of consultation.
+The first phase, the formation of the new regions, took place in June 2019 following a period of consultation.
 Some time will be allowed to let these changes bed in before moving on to the next phase.